signaldatascience/R-curriculum/src/week5/day5/web-scraping-nlp.md

 	* You can classify a message as spam if $P(S) > \frac{1}{2}$.

+	* Your end goal here should be to end up with some function `detect_spam()` which can take in a string as input and decide whether or not that string is a spam email.

 * Look at the words with the highest and lowest $p_i$s.
 Interpret the results.

 * Calculate the true positive, true negative, false positive, and false negative rates for your classifier.